Viatorus/emio/docs/API.md

 `scan(input, spec_str, ...args) -> result<void>`

-- Scans the input string for the given arguments according to the scan spec string.
+- Scans the input string for the given arguments according to the format string.

 `scan_from(reader, spec_str, ...args) -> result<void>`

-- Scans the content of the reader for the given arguments according to the scan spec string.
+- Scans the content of the reader for the given arguments according to the format string.

-For each function there exists a function prefixed with v (e.g. `vscan`) which takes `scan_args` instead of a scan spec string and arguments.
+For each function there exists a function prefixed with v (e.g. `vscan`) which takes `scan_args` instead of a format string and arguments.
 The types are erased and can be used in non-template functions to reduce build-time, hide implementations and reduce the binary size. **Note:** These type erased functions cannot be used at compile-time.